jagregory/abrash-zen-of-asm/src/chapter-14.md

 ## Saving Space With Branches

 When you're interested in saving space while losing as little performance as possible, you should use jumps in order to share as much code as possible between similar routines.
-For example, suppose you've got a routine, `SampleSub`, which performs the equivalent of a switch statement with three separate cases, depending on the value in BX.
-Suppose that each of the cases can succeed or fail, and that `TestSub` returns AX equal to 0 for success or 1 for failure.
-Suppose further that on failure the byte-sized memory variable `ErrorCode` must be set to indicate which case failed.
+For example, suppose you've got a routine, `SampleSub`{.nasm}, which performs the equivalent of a switch statement with three separate cases, depending on the value in BX.
+Suppose that each of the cases can succeed or fail, and that `TestSub`{.nasm} returns AX equal to 0 for success or 1 for failure.
+Suppose further that on failure the byte-sized memory variable `ErrorCode`{.nasm} must be set to indicate which case failed.

 One possible implementation is: